GC-HBOC/HowTo_Calculation_PRS_CanRisk/hg38/BCAC_313_variant_check.md

 # comparison to WGS samples

-The following variants were not found in 550 WGS samples (megSAP pipeline Tübingen using BWA-mem2, ABRA2, freebayes):
+The following variants were not found in 866 WGS samples (megSAP pipeline TÃ¼bingen using BWA-mem2, ABRA2, freebayes):

 * chr2:217091173 GA>G	0	0
 * chr5:58945885 C>T	0	0